 The amount of times the word love is mentioned in the Bible depends on the translation of the Bible.

-Because the Bible was not originally written in English, the word love within the Bible can take on many different meanings.
-For instance, the greek word Phillia, Eros, Philautia, and Mania are used as types of love within the Bible.
+Because the Bible was not originally written in English, the word “love” in the Bible takes on different meanings.
+For instance, Greek words like “Philia,” “Eros,” “Philautia,” and “Mania” represent different types of love within the Bible.

 Related Article: What is unconditional LOVE?
 How does it feel?

 - Philia Love: This type of love is affectionate but not romantic, typically shared between family and friends.

 - Eros Love: Eros love signifies romantic love between a man and a woman.

 - Philautia Love: Philautia love involves the love and respect we should have for ourselves and the Holy Spirit indwelling within us.

 - Mania Love: Mania love is characterized by obsession, often leading to the elevation of false idols or placing things on a pedestal higher than God.

 Though love has 4 letters it is not the shortest word in the Bible.
 Regardless of size, love is one of the most powerful words.
 Love is also not the most used word in the Bible – Lord and God are the most common words in the Bible.

 While the word “love” contains four letters, it is not the shortest word in the Bible.
 Regardless of its length, love holds immense power.
 Additionally, “love” is not the most frequently used word in the Bible; “Lord” and “God” are the most common words found within the Bible’s pages.